nik1t7n/rnbrot/README.md

-Project Name: RnbRot Encryption Tool
+*Project Name*: RnbRot Encryption Tool

 Description:
 The RnbRot Encryption Tool is a versatile command-line utility designed to provide a straightforward and secure solution for encrypting and decrypting data using the AES encryption algorithm.
 Whether you're safeguarding sensitive information or transmitting confidential files, this tool offers a user-friendly interface to fortify your data protection.